 When I stopped eating wheat, pasta was one of the things that I missed the absolute most (besides scones), and I was more than thrilled when I found out that rice pasta, when cooked right, is just as delicious!
 If you are sensitive to wheat, or gluten intolerant, and haven’t tried rice pasta, then go now!
 You don’t have to live without pasta any more!!
 I have a dream!

-… Ok, that’s enough, but seriously, you will love it, and me for telling you about it :).
-Simply cook it to the specs on the package, and test it before the end of the recommended cooking time – not cooked enough will be crunchy and too cooked will be mushy.
+… Ok, that’s enough, but seriously, you will love it).
+Simply cook it to the specs on the package, and test it well before the end of the recommended cooking time – not cooked enough will be crunchy and too cooked will be mushy.
 I like to think of it as pasta’s moody cousin.
 Once you’re done cooking, make sure to rinse and drain in order to remove the extra starch, and voila!
 Pasta that won’t tie your stomach (and whatever else) in knots!

 I would eat pasta every day if I could.
 The waistband on my jeans tells me no (the waistband on my jeggings is another story completely-they are much more forgiving and are ok with me eating pretty much anything:)), so I try to limit my love for pasta to two meals a day, rather than three.
 No matter how you like to enjoy your pasta, every day, every meal, or only once in awhile, this recipe is delicious and must be tried.
 Now that sounds bossy, but sometimes bossiness is the only way I can get my way :).